 Each authorized employee must place his or her personal lock on each energy-isolating device before beginning service work.
 Service work involving many workers and many energy-isolating devices can make traditional lockout complicated.

 Before any work begins on machines or equipment that have been locked out or tagged out, an authorized employee must verify that the machine or equipment has been properly isolated and de-energized.
 To do that, the authorized employee will attempt to turn the equipment or machinery on by cycling the energy isolation devices.

-Attempting to restart the equipment is one way to confirm isolation; however, testing equipment ensures that capacitors have been properly discharged, hazardous heat has dissipated, and excessive pressures have been relieved.
+Attempting to restart the equipment is one way to confirm isolation; however, the authorized person should also test, as necessary, all components ensure they have been properly discharged, hazardous heat has dissipated, and excessive pressures have been relieved (zero-energy states).